Women's and Gender Studies (WGST) 345

 Prerequisite: None.
 WGST 266 is recommended.

 Precluded Course: WGST 345 is a cross-listed course—a course listed under two different disciplines—with SOCI 345.
 WGST 345 cannot be taken for credit if credit has already been obtained for WMST 345, SOCI 345, or SOCI 312.

 WGST 345 has a Challenge for Credit option.

 An enduring myth holds that women only recently entered the paid labour force and that before this shift women were relegated to domestic “lesser” work or did not perform meaningful work at all.
 Yet for centuries on this land that is known today as Canada, Indigenous and settler women’s work has enabled our families, our communities, the economy, and the country to exist and function.
 This course asks why women’s work, in all its forms, has been unacknowledged and undervalued.
 It also seeks to challenge our assumptions about and issues pertaining to the work that women, transgender, and gender-nonconforming people have been performing before colonization and throughout the history of Canada.

 - Unit 1: Historical and Theoretical Perspectives on Women's Work

-- Unit 2: Gender and Work in Contemporary Canada
+- Unit 2: Advocacy, Inclusions, and Exclusions in Work

 |Assignment 3: Research Paper||40%|